skywalkgame/blog-post/content/docs/spring24/22_/_index.md

     Fig7.
 Larimar architecture
 </p>

+Our goal is to understand how to determine the writing weight and reading weight.

 First of all, let's consider the write operation (green arrows in Fig7).
+Data episode of length N is transformed into a latent vector through an encoder.
+Then, the posterior memory M given the data Z and the writing weight W0 is calculated [8].

 First, overall flow shows that model architecture is based on that of VAE.